wocsa/WOCSA_Ethical_Hacking_Workshop/Network/SocketWorkshop/README.md

 The server will send you (A,p,g), so you will be able to compute K which is going to be the key to encrypt and decrypt the communication.
 But you will also have to send B that you can compute with (b,p,g).

 Then the server should send the flag and you just need to decrypt it with the key K.

+**Note:** Because we are using the XOR algorithm you have to compute K mod 256, in a real context you should avoid to do that and use more complex algorithm such as AES.

+*HOST = local-network-ip*
+*PORT = 9003*